 — Edward-Isaac Dovere (@IsaacDovere) June 7, 2018

 “A Strong Economy Presents Democrats with a Challenge in the Midterms” [John Cassify, The New Yorker].
 “Democrats will also have to contend with Republican efforts to distract from Trump’s manifest unfitness for office.
-It’s now clear that these efforts will focus on the economy. —not as a substitute for attacking Trump but as a supplement to it.
+It’s now clear that these efforts will focus on the economy.
+Democrats will need to hone their economic message, too—not as a substitute for attacking Trump but as a supplement to it.
 At the local level, many Democratic candidates are already doing this effectively, talking about issues like wages, childcare, the G.O.P.’s attack on Medicaid and Medicare, and how Republicans slanted their tax bill toward the ultra-rich.
 That is the best way to expose the hypocrisy of Trump and the Republicans.
 Now it’s up to Democrats at the national level to hammer home the same message.”
 Lol no.

 VA: “Virginia’s Busiest Federal Primary Day in Modern History” [Larry Sabato’s Crystal Ball].
 “With nine contested U.S. House primaries and one U.S. Senate primary, June 12 will be the busiest federal primary day in Virginia’s modern history, surpassing the seven total contests held in 2012 (one Senate, six House)….
 Six Democrats are running for the right to face Rep. Barbara Comstock (R, VA-10), one of the most endangered Republican House incumbents in the country.
 Four of the Democrats seem to have at least some chance of winning the nomination.
 Comstock is a prodigious fundraiser and has a history of outpacing the partisan lean of districts she has represented, but the district’s Democratic shifts in 2016 and 2017 show why she is one of the Democrats’ foremost targets in 2018.
 Democratic primaries in VA-2 and VA-7 will determine the nominees to face two other potentially endangered Republican incumbents: Reps.
 Scott Taylor (R) and Dave Brat (R), respectively.
 The other contested primaries for the House are unlikely to alter the general election outlook in their respective districts.”